Easy Indian-Spiced Chickpea and Kale Curry Recipe

 Kale Chickpea Curry is ready to serve!

 All that’s left now is to serve and enjoy!
-Serve your curry alongside some basmati rice or warm naan and top with fresh chopped cilantro.
+Serve your curry alongside some basmati rice (my scallion brown rice is a good option!) or warm naan and top with fresh chopped cilantro.

 Chickpea & Kale Curry